-In terms of leave entitlement, Maternity and Paternity policies are important.
-It's also worth considering putting into place a Parental leave policy, Flexible working policy and a Working from home policy.
+In terms of other kinds of leave entitlement, Maternity and Paternity policies are important.
+It's also worth considering putting in place a Parental leave policy, a Flexible working policy and a Working from home policy.
+Employers should also consider adopting a Bereavement leave policy to outline leave entitlements when staff experience a bereavement.
+Employers need to be aware of family leave rights staff are entitled to and have relevant policies in place, where they are applicable.
+For more information, read Family leave and rights.

 When it comes to ending employment, employers can consider adopting a retirement policy and a Redundancy policy.

-Other policies can be introduced, in addition to all the policies mentioned above.
+Other policies can be introduced in addition to the policies mentioned above.
 Employers must consider the specific needs of their business and, in particular, take account of any sector-specific requirements (eg dealing with hazardous substances).